 - Louisbourg: The historic Fortress of Louisbourg is the largest reconstruction in North America, reflecting what would’ve stood before it fell in 1763.
 While here, book the half-hour guided sampling of the historic Fortress™ Rum that the soldiers drank!
 You’ll also learn about sugar cane’s influence on trade, shipping and slavery in North America.

-For more ideas, check out Coolest Things to Do on Cape Breton Island.
+For MANY more ideas, check out Coolest Things to Do on Cape Breton Island.

 I’m disappointed that I didn’t include Newfoundland on my East Coast Canada road trip.
 Some argue that it’s easier to fly into Newfoundland and make it a separate trip.
-In fact, it might actually be cheaper!
+It might actually be cheaper than driving!
 But given how hard it can be to get away and how close you are, consider adding Newfoundland to your Toronto to Nova Scotia road trip.

 If you want to take the ferry from Nova Scotia to Newfoundland, you have two route options.
 Both leave from North Sydney on Cape Breton Island.
 You can take the ferry to either Argentia (SE near St. John’s) or Port-aux-Basques (remote SW).

 From my research, I’d recommend taking the ferry from North Sydney to Argentia.
 Drive around Newfoundland, and take the Port-aux-Basques ferry back to Nova Scotia.